risk-first/website/docs/thinking/Meeting-Reality.md

  - Take Action
  - Risk Landscape
  - Payoff
- - Meet Reality
+ - Meeting Reality
  - Internal Model
 definitions:
- - name: Meet Reality
+ - name: Meeting Reality
-   description: Any moment where we test an Internal Model by exposing it's predictive power against reality.
+   description: Testing out the predictive power of an Internal Model by exposing it to reality.
+   own_term: true
  - name: Internal Model
    description: The model of reality held by an individual, team, software system or other Agent.
    anchor: different-internal-models
+   own_term: true
 sidebar_position: 4
 redirect_from:
  - /Meeting-Reality